lladosvi/Election-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96096924/148844559-3a7344a8-d4b4-4ecd-a0b9-b76e72546dd9.png)

-h) Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+2) Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 Which county had the largest number of votes?

 The breakdown by county are: